Adej0la/quotes-app/README.md

 ## About

-A simple app that will generate quotes randomly and enable you post them to Twitter or Tumblr
+A simple app that will generate quotes randomly and enable you post them to Twitter

 ## What I learned